kwilkos/cxf/distribution/src/main/release/samples/soap12/README.txt

 Hello World SOAP12 Demo using Document/Literal Style
 =============================================

-This demo shows the use of CXF's SOAP 1.2 capabilities.
+This demo shows the use of Apache CXF's SOAP 1.2 capabilities.

 Please review the README in the samples directory before continuing.